-Conditions of restriction
+Conditions of the restriction

-The aim of this REACH restriction dossier is to turn permanent the Commission Decision of March 17th 20096 (EU Decision 2009/251/EC) requiring Member States to ensure that products containing the biocide dimethylfumarate are not placed or made available on the market.
-This Decision was applicable until March 15th 2010 and its validity has been prolonged by Commission Decision 2010/153/EU7 until 15 March 2011.
+The aim of this REACH restriction dossier is to turn permanent the Commission Decision of March 17th 2009 (EU Decision 2009/251/EC) requiring Member States to ensure that no articles on the EU market should contain DMFu at concentrations higher than 0.1 mg/kg.
+This Decision was applicable until March 15th 2010 and its validity has then been renewed and prolonged first by Commission Decisions 2010/153/EU until 15 March 2011 and now until the 15 March 2012.